 Credit risk is the risk of financial loss to the company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the company's receivables from customers.

 The company's franchise agreement limits the company's credit exposure to one financial institution, being Bendigo Bank.
-The company monitors credit worthiness through review of credit ratings of the bank.
+The company monitors credit worthiness through review of credit ratings, Bendigo Bank is rated BBB+ on Standard & Poor's credit ratings.